 Therefore, it is important that you discuss your preferences and wishes for your care and treatment with your healthcare team.
-This should include discussions about whether you wish to have your ICD deactivated.
-If so, when you may wish that to happen whether or not you would want to have attempted resuscitation.
+This should include discussions about whether you wish to have your ICD deactivated, if so when you may wish that to happen, and also whether or not you would want to have attempted resuscitation.

-It is best to consider and discuss your wishes while you are well enough to make choices.
-Otherwise, if your health deteriorates, and you are too unwell to decide for yourself, others may have to.
+It is best to consider and discuss your wishes whilst you are well enough to make choices.
+If you prefer not to do that, others may have to make those choices for you if your health deteriorates and you are too unwell to decide for yourself.

-If these matters have not been discussed with you and you would like more information, please talk to a member of your healthcare team.
+If these matters have not been discussed with you and you would like more information please talk to a member of your healthcare team.
 If that person cannot help you, ask them to contact someone who can, for example your Specialist Nurse or Cardiac Physiologist.